Fallibilism

 1. Wherever possible there must be independent confirmation of the “facts.”

-1. If there’s a chain of argument, every link in the chain must work (including the premise) — not just most of them.
+6. If there is a chain of argument, every link in the chain must work (including the premise)—not just most of them.

 License